Rooyca/barli/README.md

 ## Features
 - Simple text-based configuration file (`~/.config/barli.conf` or `~/.barli.conf`).
+- Hot-reload configuration by sending `SIGUSR1` to the process (no restart required).
 - Runs commands periodically and displays their output.
 - Supports both plain commands and full shell commands.
 - Lightweight, written in Rust, with no external daemons.